The B2B brand exam

-B2B marketing has become a complicated machine, and it’s easy to believe that small iterations on your tactical approach will earn you new leads, greater share of wallet, and advance your brand all at the same time.
+B2B marketing has become a complicated machine, and it’s easy to believe that small iterations on your tactical approach will win you new leads, earn greater share of wallet, and advance your brand all at the same time.
 But to find sustained success, a brand needs to know exactly who it is.
 It needs to be strong, consistent, and cohesive across all touch points.

 So before you get into any costly tactics, first examine your brand.
 Here’s how: